sanjay-k-j/leetcode_pr_4/README.md

-This repo contains the Problms and solution on the github
+This repo contains the Problems and solution on the github